anan44/it-starts-with-clojure/materials/4-state-in-clojure/1-adding-to-data-structures.md

 and these same methods work with other collections as well.

 It is also important to note that these functions DO NOT actually add items to the existing collection.
-Clojure's data structures [immutable](https://en.wikipedia.org/wiki/Immutable_object) and cannot be changed after their creation.
+Clojure's data structures are always [immutable](https://en.wikipedia.org/wiki/Immutable_object) and cannot be changed after their creation.
 Instead actually adding items to existing structures, Clojure returns a new collection with based on the input values.
 Depending on your background this might feel odd or slow,